Dispersive analysis of $\mathbf\eta \rightarrow 3 \pi$

 \section{Acknowledgments}

-We warmly thank J\"urg~Gasser, Bastian Kubis and Akaki Rusetsky for carefully reading the manuscript, in particular for comments on the NREFT approach to this decay and on the analytic properties of the $\eta \to 3 \pi$ amplitude.
-Very useful information about MAMI-C data even prior to publication was provided by Sergey Prakhov and is gratefully acknowledged.
+We are indebted to J\"urg~Gasser and Akaki Rusetsky for letting us use the solutions of the integral equations, which they obtained with an entirely new method that yields significantly more accurate results than the one we used ourselves.
+Moreover, we warmly thank them as well as Bastian Kubis for carefully reading the manuscript, in particular for comments on the NREFT approach and on the analytic properties of the amplitude.
+Very useful information about the MAMI results on $\eta\to 3\pi^0$ -- in particular also a sampling of the data that accounts for the indistinguishability of the three pions in the final state -- was provided by Sergey Prakhov and is gratefully acknowledged.
 We also thank P.~Adlarson, J.~Bijnens, L.~Caldeira Balkest\r{a}hl, I.~Danilkin, A.~Fuhrer, K.~Kampf, A.~Kup\'s\'c, B.~Moussallam, S.~Simula and P.~Stoffer for useful information.
 This work is supported in part by Schweizerischer Nationalfonds and the U.S.~Department of Energy (contract DE-AC05-06OR23177) and National Science Foundation (PHY-1714253).